Kairos-T/Port-Scanner/README.md

 - (192.168.0) represents the network
 - (250) represents the specific device on the network

-- Used to specify IP address of targetted device eto be scanned for open ports
+- Used to specify IP address of targetted device to be scanned for open ports